fairapps/fairapps.github.io/create/index.md

 #### Who can create an app for the App Fair?
 {: #who-app-fair}

 Anyone with the ability and desire to build an app can be an App Fair Creator.
 You do not need any paid developer account with Apple or Google, only a free GitHub account.
-If you have a macOS development machine and the ability (or desire) to build an app in SwiftUI, you can create an app and – through the App Fair build process – distribute your creation to the world.
+If you have a macOS development machine and the ability (or desire) to build an app in SwiftUI, you can create an app and – through the App Fair process – distribute your creation to the world.

 #### What sorts of apps can I build for the App Fair?
 {: #what-app-fair}

 The App Fair is looking for _generally useful_ applications.
 This means that your app should be interesting and useful to a wide swath of humanity, irrespective of language or location.
-They should also be timeless: apps should not have any specific cutoff for their usefulness.
+They should also be timeless: apps should not have any specific cutoff for their utility.

-A central requirement of the App Fair is that they do not seek to monetize the attention of the user.
+A central tenant of the App Fair catalog is that apps do not seek to monetize the attention of the user.
 This means that they can contains no native advertising or tracking SDKs.
 They must also be _transparent_, and so they must be built from 100% free and open source software.
 This is the guarantee that users (and external auditors) will have that they know exactly what went into the creation of the app.

 ### About distribution channels
 {: #app-fair-channels}

-The App Fair aims to distribute apps *worldwide*, so all of the mobile-device-using population (90% of the adult population, by some estimates) can benefit from your creation.
+The App Fair aims to distribute apps *worldwide*, so all of the mobile-device-using population (90% of the adult population, by most estimates) can benefit from your creation.

 #### The App Fair
 {: #app-fair-channel-app-fair}